Skip to main content

 The field of epigenetics, which studies heritable changes in gene expression that occur without alterations to the underlying DNA sequence, also adds to the complexity.
 Environmental factors can induce epigenetic modifications that influence gene activity, further complicating direct genetic prediction of peptide response.

 The current clinical utility of genetic testing for peptide response is still evolving.
-While certain pharmacogenomic tests are available for drug metabolism, specific panels for response are largely in the research phase.
+While certain pharmacogenomic tests are available for drug metabolism, specific panels for peptide therapy response are largely in the research phase.
 Future directions involve large-scale genomic studies, integrating multi-omics data (genomics, proteomics, metabolomics) to build more comprehensive predictive models.
 The goal is to move towards a future where genetic insights provide a robust, actionable framework for truly personalized peptide therapy.

 Potential Genetic Markers and Hypothesized Peptide Response Influence